dasenath/Fake-News-Detection/README.md

 # Fake-News-Detection
 The dataset to be analysed pertains to news articles (GitHub, 2017).
-It contains news headlines, article bodies and the nature of the agreement between the headline and the article bodies (stance).
-The task given was to classify is the headlines and the article bodies areunrelated, agree, disagree and discuss.
+It contains news headlines, article bodies, and the nature of the agreement between the headline and the article bodies (stance).
+The task was to classify whether the headlines and the article bodies are: unrelated, agree, disagree, and discuss.
 The word clouds presented in Figure 1 aided in identifying the extent of word similarity for the four classes.

-We took inspiration for calculating the cosine similarity from Riedel et al. (2017) and implemented the pipeline presented in Figure 2 handle the task.
-We experimented with various feature extraction and machine learning techniques as listed in Table 1.
-An overall accuracy of 93.3% was obtained when the models M3 and M5 were used for the binary and three-class classifcation tasks respectively (highlighted in Table 1).
+We took inspiration for calculating the cosine similarity from Riedel et al. (2017) and implemented the pipeline presented in Figure 2 to handle the task.
+We experimented with various feature extraction and machine learning techniques, as listed in Table 1.
+Overall accuracy of 93.3% was obtained when the models M3 and M5 were used for the binary and three-class classification tasks, respectively (highlighted in Table 1).
 The F1-scores of the pipeline are presented in Table 2.

 Figure 1: Word cloud